 Venue: GO Jones Building, Queen Mary University of London, Mile End Road, London E1 4NS

-This lecture will be delivered by Professor Scott Veitch (The University of Hong Kong) on 1 March 2018.
+This lecture will be delivered by Professor Scott Veitch (The University of Hong Kong).
 This event is organised and chaired by Dr Maks Del Mar (QMUL).
 The lecture will be followed by a drinks reception for those in attendance.

 For directions to the venue, please refer to the map.

 For more information on this event, please email email@example.com.

 School of Law events may be photographed or video and audio recorded.
 These materials will be used for internal and external promotional purposes only by Queen Mary University of London.
 If you object to appearing in the photographs, please let our photographer know on the day.
 Alternatively you can email firstname.lastname@example.org in advance of the event that you are attending.